xXCrash2BomberXx/TinyChat/README.md

     - [ ] Create Reactions
     - [ ] Reaction Indication in UI

+## Building

+Building this project for development purposes requires either `npm` or `tsc` to be installed.

+<u>NPM Method</u>
+If using `npm`, run `npm install` which will install `tsc` locally.
+The project can then be built with `npx tsc` which will compile the TypeScript files for usage.
+`tsc` can also be manually installed with `npm install -g typescript` and `npm install -g tsc` to remove the need to use `npx`.

+<u>TSC Method</u>
+If `tsc` has already been installed through either `npm` with the `-g` flag or through other methods, compiling is as simple as running `tsc`.

+After the prject has been compiled, simply open `TinyChat.html` with your desired web browser and chat away!

 ## Mermaid Diagram

 Below shows the process of 2+ clients intiating a conversation.